uditsharma29/tgn-user-interest-prediction/README.md

 *   **Training Loop**:
     *   Iterates for a fixed number of `EPOCHS`.
     *   For each epoch, iterates through the dataset creating historical windows and target snapshots.
-    *   The model's `forward` pass is called to get predicted interaction scores for observed edges in the target snapshot.
+    *   The model's `forward` pass is called to get predicted scores for positive (observed) and negative (sampled) user-item pairs.
-    *   An `nn.MSELoss` is computed between these predicted scores and the true `n_interactions` (interaction counts) from the target snapshot's `edge_label`.
+    *   A `nn.BCEWithLogitsLoss` is computed between these predicted scores and the true labels (1 for positive, 0 for negative).
     *   Optimizer updates the model parameters.
 *   **Evaluation Loop (Top-K)**:
     *   Performed every 5 epochs, using week 9 as the validation set.